Our Education Scheme

 Programme Implementation and management:

-In the implementation of the project, The Diocesan Education Coordinator is responsible for enrollment and tracking down on the progress of beneficiaries.
+In the implementation of the project, The Diocesan Education Coordinator is

 The Education officer submits Project progress reports to the Diocesan Secretary General who is responsible for reporting back to partners.